giovanniboscu/continuous-section-field/cuf/docs/scaled_lagrange_implementation_guide.md

 # DRAFT

-# Implementing the `scaled_lagrange` Expansion in CSF-CUF v21
+# Implementing the `scaled_lagrange` Expansion in CSF-CUF

 ## 1. Purpose

-This guide shows, step by step, how to add the hierarchical `scaled_lagrange` transverse expansion to CSF-CUF v21.
+This guide shows, step by step, how to implement the hierarchical `scaled_lagrange` transverse expansion in CSF-CUF.

 The implementation uses the Serendipity-Lagrange hierarchy already provided by `core/basis.py` and adds one new expansion module,